CAMB-DSbD/tee-morello-performance-experiments/README.md

-## 2.1 Compilation and Execution Without Library-Based Compartments
+## 2.1 Compilation and Execution Without Library-based Compartments

-The normal compilation (without the inclusion of library-based compartments) is demonstrated in the following example for a `helloworld.c` program:
+The normal compilation (without the inclusion of library-based compartments) is demonstrated in the following example:

 ```bash
 $ clang-morello -o hello hello.c